gandos/OneTool/target/security-review.agent.md

 ---
 description: Orchestrates a two-step application security review (Reconnaissance then Vulnerability Detection) for Java, .NET, and Node.js codebases.
 Use this agent when the user asks for a "security review", "security audit", "appsec review", "SAST-style review", or asks to "find vulnerabilities" in the repo.
-tools: ['codebase', 'search', 'usages', 'problems', 'findTestFiles', 'changes', 'editFiles', 'runCommands', 'runTasks', 'think', 'fetch', 'githubRepo']
+tools: ['search/codebase', 'search', 'usages', 'problems', 'findTestFiles', 'changes', 'edit/editFiles', 'runCommands', 'runTasks', 'fetch', 'githubRepo']
 ---

 # Security Review Orchestrator